-This Arduino-based OBD-II data logger kit consists of all parts needed to puts up a working OBD-II data logging device.
+The Arduino-based OBD-II data logger kit consists of all necessary parts for putting up a working OBD-II data logging device.
 It displays (on a 128×64 OLED display module) and records (to a SD card) selected OBD-II data (engine RPM, speed etc.).
 The bright monochrome OLED display has very good visibility in daylight regardless of its small size.
 You can place it anyway on your dashboard that you feel comfortable.
 By pulling out the SD and inserting into computer (with a SD reader or a built-in one), the data can be easily illustrated into a chart.

 - Displaying realtime engine RPM and vehicle speed on OLED screen